Iverick/Soonami/README.md

 Soonami App
 ===========

-App extracts information from geojson endpoint and displays information about a signle earthquake and whether or not tsunami alert was issued for it.
+This Android app extracts information from geojson endpoint and displays information about a signle earthquake and whether or not tsunami alert was issued for it.